-Grab yourself a stack of flapjacks and griddlecakes, double down on a KFC double down sandwich, snap into a slim jim, crack open a durian fruit, or slide some lutefisk down your gullet.
-Nosh on a knockwurst and nibble on some nilla wafers, then crack open a Crystal Pepsi and bump a line of cheeto dust.
-Strap on the feedbag, it’s time for a food based trivia roundup.
+Grab yourself a stack of flapjacks and griddlecakes, double down on a KFC double down, snap into a slim jim, crack open a durian fruit, or enjoy some lutefisk.
+Nosh on a knockwurst and nibble on some nilla wafers, then crack open a Crystal Pepsi: strap on the feedbag, it’s time for a food based trivia roundup.

 • • •

-Related trivium: in the 19th century the Meux brewery was helmed by—and I swear I am not clever enough to make this up—Dudley Marjoribanks, 1st Baron Tweedmouth.
-The Baron Tweedmouth—and again, not making this up—was also a dog breeder, the first to develop the golden retriever breed.
+Side note: the Meux brewery was helmed by—and I swear I am not clever enough to make this up—Dudley Marjoribanks, 1st Baron Tweedmouth.
+The Baron Tweedmouth—and again, not making this up—was a dog breeder who…developed? created?…the golden retriever breed.
 He also worked with Col. Noseworthy during the haberdashery campaign!

 • • •

-Twenty-one people and many horses were killed; 150 were injured, and one disastrous mess was left behind.
-One description of the aftermath described the flailing of people drowning in quagmire of sugary brown tar: “only an upheaval, a thrashing about in the sticky mass, showed where any life was…horses died like so many flies on sticky fly-paper” (what a tragedy…my uncle went the same way).
-Rescue workers were literally diving into pools of molasses to extract trapped people and animals.
-Locals experienced regular coughing fits, presumably from trying to expel inhaled aerosolized molasses from their lungs.
-The entire harbor was stained brown for more than six months (!) (!!) (!!!).
-One also imagines the clean up crew really wishes the streets weren’t cobbled.
-Seriously, look at this:
+Twenty-one people and countless horses were killed; 150 were injured and one disastrous mess was left behind.
+People and animals trapped in the quagmire of sugary tar struggled to escape: “only an upheaval, a thrashing about in the sticky mass, showed where any life was…horses died like so many flies on sticky fly-paper.”
+A real tragedy…my uncle went the same way.
+Rescue workers were literally diving into pools of molasses to help the trapped.
+Locals coughed uncontrollably, trying to expel bits of aerosolized molasses from their lungs.
+The harbor was stained brown for SIX MONTHS (!!!).
+The whole enterprise revealed a heretofore unrecognized flaw with cobbled streets: it was really hard to clean them after a molasses flood.

 • • •

-3. The island nation of Vanuatu (actually, it’s not one island but many, so perhaps it’s an archipelaginous nation…I just made that word up) was previously known as New Hebrides and has a great flag:
+3. The island nation of Vanuatu—actually, it’s not one island but many, so perhaps it’s an archipelaginous nation—was previously known as New Hebrides and has a cool flag:

-For most of the 20th century, New Hebrides was a colonial vassal shared by France and the UK.
+For most of the 20th century, New Hebrides was a colonial vassal of both France and the UK.
 Not serially: at the same time.
 It’s a compact called a condominium, in which two more imperialist rulers, like children in kindergarten, agree to share control of a colony.
-But in July 1980, the nation declared its independence and changed its name to Vanuatu, in the midst of what has come to be called The Coconut War.
+But in July 1980, the nation declared independence and changed its name to Vanuatu, as part of The Coconut War.

-It was not a war for independence, but a 12-week rebellion against the push for independence—including blockading the airport and destroying multiple bridges—was led by a theretofore nondescript man named Jimmy Stevens.
-Once underway, the New Hebridean government requested military assistance from their ersatz “benefactors,” but in the unique shared power structure, France prevented the UK from sending troops, and refused to allow their stationed troops to intervene.
-So soldiers from Papua, New Guinea were called in.
-The rebellion was really a “rebellion”—there weren’t many people and they were armed with slings and bows and arrows—so mostly it was a “wait them out” situation with little actual fighting and few casualties.
-The “war” ended when a truck carrying Stevens’ son went through a roadblock, was fired upon, and the son died.
-Stevens surrendered and was sentenced to 14 years in jail.
+It was not a war for independence, but a 12-week rebellion against independence.
+Rebels blockaded the airport and destroyed bridges.
+The government requested assistance from their ersatz “benefactors,” but in the bizarre shared power structure, France could prevent the UK from sending soldiers and vice versa; so soldiers from New Guinea were called in.
+The rebellion was little more than a few people armed with slings and bows and arrows, so there was little fighting and few casualties.
+The rebellion ended when a rebellion truck ran a roadblock and the driver was killed.
+The rebellion leader surrendered and was sentenced to 14 years in jail.

-NPR called it a “sinister right-wing organization” whose goal was to establish a tax haven and/or libertarian utopia, but mostly the former.
-In 1972, they’d set up a fake government-free island nation in the South Pacific, which was quickly quashed.
-Later, they financed an operation aiming to spin off one of the Bahamian islands as an independent country.
-The Vanuatu attempt was their last…that we know of.
-They are, after all, the Phoenix Foundation.
-France—who, remember, had refused to intervene—was also revealed to have supported (in unclear fashion) the “rebellion.”
+NPR called the non-MacGyver Phoenix Foundation a “sinister right-wing organization,” aiming to establish a tax haven and/or libertarian utopia, but mostly the former.
+Back in 1972, they’d set up a fake government-free island nation in the South Pacific, which was quashed.
+They later financed an operation aiming to make one of the Bahamian islands an independent country.
+The Vanuatu attempt was their last, that we know of.
+They are, after, the Phoenix Foundation.
 In any case, the “Coconut War” was an astroturf campaign.
 It seems like more people should be aware that some cloak-and-dagger private group is playing at geopolitics in this way, but what do I know?

 • • •